RML2PDF Test Suite - Test #2

 additional whitespace, and you should be able to format the actual paragraphs

 as you like.
 This should be underlined.
-There should be line break after the colon:
+There should be line break after the colon: The text in this paragraph starts on a different line to the

 actual "para" tag.